-As per Sec 58(5), the tribunal after hearing the parties may decide the issue.
-In case, it orders for registration of securities and order for rectification of register, in addition it may also order for damages.
+The tribunal after hearing the parties may decide the issue.
+In case it orders for registration of securities and order for rectification of register, in addition it may also order for damages.
 Once transfer/transmission is ordered the concerned company has to implement the order within 10 days of the receipt of the order.